-ACTIVITY 3.1: WORKSHEET: IDENTIFYING AND DESCRIBING CHALLENGES TO DIGNITY
+ACTIVITY 2.1: WORKSHEET: IDENTIFYING AND DESCRIBING CHALLENGES TO DIGNITY

-Working as an individual or in a group find examples of where challenges to dignity appear in Case Study B. Write down the examples in note form against the dignity challenges listed on this
+Working as an individual or in a group find examples of where challenges to dignity appear in Case Study B. Write down the examples in note form against the dignity challenges listed on this and the next pages.

 and the next pages.

-Treating People as Give examples from the Case Study
+Treating People as Human Beings Give examples from the Case Study

-Human Beings

 RESPECT

-Support people with the same

-respect you would want for yourself

-or a member of your family.
+Support people with the same respect you would want for yourself or a member of your family.

 ZERO TOLERANCE OF ABUSE

-Care and support is provided in a

-safe environment, free from any form of abuse.
+Care and support is provided in a safe environment, free from any form of abuse.

-Torm of abuse.

 PRIVACY

-Bechast peoples' right to privacy

 Respect peoples' right to privacy.

-Αυτονομγ

-AUTONOMI
+AUTONOMY

-Enable people to maintain the

-maximum possible level of

-independence, choice and control.
+Enable people to maintain the maximum possible level of independence, choice and control.

-PERSON-CENTERED CARE
+PERSON-CENTRED CARE

-Treat each person as an individual

-by offering a personalised service.
+Treat each person as an individual by offering a personalised service.